 Everybody loves Tom Hanks, regardless of the role he plays and he has played many.
 Hanks has been a beleaguered homeowner in The Money Pit, a detective with a slobbering dog in Turner and Hooch, an astronaut in Apollo 13, a man dying of Aids in Philadelphia and an unlikely success story in Forrest Gump, to touch on only a few of his credits.

-Born in Concord, California, Hanks was the product of divorce and traveled the States with his father and two siblings.
-His longest stint in any grammar school was six months, which made him painfully shy yet prone to being a prankster.
-This was actually his first taste of acting, which continued in high school where he became the class clown.
+Born in Concord, California, Tom was the product of divorce and traveled the States with his father and two siblings.
+His longest stint in any grammar school was six months, which made him painfully shy yet prone to being a prankster, which continued in high school where he became the class clown.

-Though the show only lasted one season, Hanks went on to make television appearances on Taxi, The Love Boat, Family Ties and Happy Days, where he met Ron Howard who offered him the lead in Splash opposite Daryl Hannah.
-But his comedic talents weren't really showcased until Penny Marshall's Big (1988), which garnered his first Academy Award nomination.
+Though the show only lasted one season, Tom went on to make television appearances on Taxi, The Love Boat, Family Ties and Happy Days, where he met Ron Howard, who offered him the lead in Splash opposite Daryl Hannah.
+But his comedic talents weren't really showcased until Penny Marshall's feature film Big (1988), which earned Tom his first Academy Award nomination.

-In 1990, audiences saw him in Joe Versus the Volcano and The Bonfire of the Vanities, neither of which were runaway hits.
-Three years later he had two winners with Sleepless in Seattleand Philadelphia, winning his first Oscar for the latter.
+In 1990, audiences saw Tom in Joe Versus the Volcano and The Bonfire of the Vanities, neither of which were runaway hits.
+Three years later he had two winners with Sleepless In Seattle and Philadelphia, winning his first Oscar for the latter.

-In 2002, he received a Life Achievement Award from the American Film Institute and in 2004, a Britannia Award for Excellence in Film from the BAFTAs.
-For his starring role in The Da Vinci Code (2006), Hanks received $18 million plus a percentage of the profits, but by the time he reprised his role for the movie Angels and Demons, he received a whopping $50 million.
+In 2002, Tom received a Life Achievement Award from the American Film Institute and in 2004, a Britannia Award for Excellence in Film from the BAFTAs.
+For his starring role in The Da Vinci Code (2006), Tom received $18 million plus a percentage of the profits, and by the time he reprised his role for the movie Angels & Demons, he received a whopping $50 million.

 * 1993 Actor in a Leading Role Oscar winner for Philadelphia.